SYSC-3303-Group-9/Elevator-System-Simulation/README.md

 1. Download zip file and unzip
 2. Open unzipped file through the Eclipse file system
 3. Locate the 3 `Main.java` files: `scheduler/Main.java`, `elevator/Main.java`, and `floor/Main.java`.
 Each `Main.java` represents one part of the Elevator-System, they are meant to be running simultaneously.
-4. Launch each `Main.java` by right-clicking -> Run as Java application. **They must be launched in the order given in step 3**.
+4. Launch each `Main.java` by right-clicking -> Run as Java application.
+Start with `scheduler/Main.java`, the order of the other two does not matter.
+5. Configure the system using the configuration UI and press start when ready.
+Note: the start button will be disabled until the other two applications have sent their handshake packets.

 Tests are written and run with JUnit 5.
 The 'test' folder contains a test package for each subsystem